pelithne/AKS_Baseline_Deepdive/03-Deploy-infrastructure.md

 ![Screenshot](/images/hubandspokeonly.jpg)

-### 3.1.5 Create Vnet peering between hub and spoke
+### 3.1.5 Create Vnet Peering Between Hub and Spoke

 The next step is to create a virtual network peering between the hub and spoke VNets.
 This will enable the communication between the VNets and allow the AKS cluster to route traffic to the Firewall.